 This lecture course introduces students to periodontology.
 It includes the clinical, histopathologic, and radiographic features of various periodontal diseases; principles of preventive periodontics; initial examination of the periodontium; and the classification and epidemiology of periodontal diseases.

 The student who successfully completes this course will be able to:

 1. List the normal structures of the periodontium.

-2. Classify the various periodontal diseases.
+2. Classify periodontal diseases.

 3. Describe the epidemiology of periodontal diseases.

 4. Describe local and systemic factors that contribute to the development of periodontal disease.